Amazon's 3rd Echo Dot takes a few cues from the Google Home Mini

-The 3rd Generation of the Amazon Echo Dot looks better than ever, but it also bears a striking resemblance to its main competitor -- the Google Home Mini ($49 at Google Store).
+The 3rd Generation of the Amazon Echo Dot looks better than ever, but it also bears a striking resemblance to its main competitor -- the Google Home Mini.
 Amazon unveiled the newest version of its petite smart speaker at the company's surprise hardware event in Seattle on Thursday.

 The newest Dot will feature 70 percent louder sound thanks to a larger driver.
 It's a little bigger and has a fabric exterior available in three color options -- charcoal, heather gray and sandstone -- and it'll keep the Dot's attractive $50 price (£50 and converted to roughly AU$70).
 You can preorder the latest Dot on Amazon now.
 The current estimated delivery date is October 11th.